FSW Online Course Quality Assurance Plan

 1. The course permissions, quality designation, date of last review and date of next review are updated in the Online Course Quality Review Cycle.

-2. Elearning will notify appropriate stakeholders that the course can remain on the schedule.
+2. Learning Technologies will notify appropriate stakeholders that the course can remain on the schedule.

-3. Elearning will offer the faculty developer an opportunity to submit the course for QM Certification, following QM processes and protocols.
-The QM-Managed Review leads to QM certification.
+3. Learning Technologies will offer the faculty developer an opportunity to submit the course for QM Certification, following QM processes and protocols.
+The offical QM external review leads to QM certification.

 The review indicates the course does not yet meet quality standards

-1. The faculty developer and academic dean will be notified of the review outcome and provided the following documentation:
+1. The faculty developer and/or academic dean will be notified of the review outcome and provided the following documentation:

 • An outline and timeline of the course amendment process.